supersaint7780/Lox-Java-Interpreter/Grammar.md

 - Values in quotes or block letter indicate terminals
 - Values in smallcase indicate non-terminals
 - | : or i.e either or the given choice
+- The semicolon in the productions/rules is just metasyntax for expressing the grammar

 ## Language Grammar